FrancisCrickInstitute/Q2019/README.md

 neurons (let’s call them input cells, n<sub>input</sub>).
 We then extract the brain and count target cells and input cells by simply counting green and red cells, respectively.
-There are two different types of target area A1 and A2; and the experiment is perfomed on mice of four different genotypes G1...4.
+There are two different types of input area A1 and A2; and the experiment is perfomed on mice of four different genotypes G1...4.

 ![Scientist's sketch of the setup](sketch.jpg)